Pay the Butler: 1990: six-year-old season

 Pay the Butler began his 1990 campaign by winning an allowance race at Hollywood Park in May but failed to make any impact in five subsequent races.
 On his final appearance he finished fourth in an allowance at Hollywood in November.

 Stud record

 Pay the Butler was retired from racing to become a breeding stallion in Japan but died in 1991 after one season at stud.
 The best of his only crop of foals was Pal Bright, a mare who recorded Grade III wins in the Niigata Kinen and the Hakodate Kinen.

 Pedigree

+In popular culture

+Pay the Butler's race and subsequent victory at the Japan Cup was depicted in the anime Umamusume: Cinderella Gray using an anthropomorphized stand-in named Obey Your Master.